VictorKaraboychev/mte484-lab/README.md

 - **No valid data**: Ensure setpoints are non-zero for overshoot analysis
 - **Inconsistent results**: Check that the system is properly connected and calibrated
 - **Oscillation issues**: The script includes settling time between tests to allow the system to stabilize

-## Next Steps

-After getting τ and K1 values, you can:
-1. Use these parameters to design better controllers
-2. Implement PID control with calculated parameters
-3. Analyze system stability and performance
-4. Optimize control gains for your specific application